DecentDrashti/DecentDrashti/README.md

 🎓 **B.Tech in Computer Science and Engineering**
 📍 Darshan University, Rajkot, Gujarat

+## 🔥 About Me
+📌 Sharpening my skills in Data Structures & Algorithms, Web Development with .NET Core and Mern Stack 💻 Proficient in Java, C, Python, C#
+🎯 Actively learning AI Models, Competitive Programming, and Internet of Things

 ## 💡 What I’m Interested In:
 - Building real-world applications that solve meaningful problems 🌍
 - Exploring new technologies and frameworks 💻